cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 Because transducers are simply functions that transform reducing functions into reducing functions, they can be composed with `comp`, as we've seen in one of the examples above.

-The fact that transducer do not care at all which reducing function they're wrapping is exactly the reason why they were added to the language.
+The fact that a transducer do not care at all which reducing function they're wrapping is exactly the reason why they were added to the language.
 Whereas the traditional implementations of functions like `map` and `filter` operate on collections and return collections, transducers are much more widely applicable.
 They can be used to implement a variety of processes that take input one value at a time, perform some operation on each of these values,